AstroUQ/ladder/GHPagesData/docs/latex.md

 The easiest way to use LaTeX is via [Overleaf](overleaf.com), which is sort of like Google Docs for LaTeX, and allows you to share a document with your team and work collaboratively.

 Most of these papers are published in one of the major national journals, and there are Overleaf templates for each.
-In this report, you are required to use the template for the Australian national journal,  the [*Proceedings of the Astronomical Society of Australia* (PASA)](https://www.overleaf.com/latex/templates/cup-large2-template/sbvfyncxcbcm).
+In this report, **you are required to use the template for the Australian national journal**,  the [*Proceedings of the Astronomical Society of Australia* (PASA)](https://www.overleaf.com/latex/templates/cup-large2-template/sbvfyncxcbcm).

 ## Using Word